ASBESTOS SURVEY

 The key message is clear: homeowners must choose a reputable company that is asbestos-trained.
 Loft boarding installers who don’t conduct asbestos surveys put those living in the home at risk.

-Instaloft Leading the Way
+Instaloft leading the way

 Instaloft, when approached by the HSE, already had an ACOP.
 However, they advised us to do more, the practices we’ve implemented since are now setting a benchmark for the loft boarding industry.